 Cost and Payment for Newly Purchased Points.
 Prior to the spin-off, we generally paid for Marriott Rewards Points when the holder of the points redeemed them, and we will continue to do so through December 30, 2011.
-Beginning December 31, 2011, we will pay for newly purchased Marriott Rewards Points when they are issued to our customers and potential customers (although we will have the right in any year to defer, for up to 120 days, payment for Marriott Rewards Points issued in our fourth quarter).
+Beginning December 31, 2011, we will pay for newly purchased Marriott Rewards Points when they are issued to our customers and potential customers (although we will have the right in any year to defer payment for Marriott Rewards Points issued for exchanges in our fourth quarter until 120 days after the end of the fourth quarter).
 Our cost per Marriott Rewards Point for points issued to our owners and potential owners for exchanges, sales incentives and referrals will be based on the rate per point charged to a Marriott-branded hotel owner for hotel stays, plus a premium (the "MVC Premium") to adjust for our customers' anticipated future nonuse of Marriott Rewards Points ("breakage") and their anticipated Marriott Rewards Points redemption behavior; in each case based on our customers' historical breakage and redemption patterns.
 To the extent the rate per point charged to a Marriott-branded hotel owner increases or decreases, our rate will be adjusted accordingly.
 In addition, every 3 years after the spin-off, the MVC Premium will be adjusted to reflect any change in our customers' breakage and redemption patterns since the time of the last adjustment.
 We do not expect that this new pricing mechanism for the purchase of Marriott Rewards Points will result in a material increase in the price per point that we pay, compared to the pricing mechanism in place prior to December 31, 2010, described below.